Veeresh11/McShare/README.md

 # Backend - McShare

-This application was generated using JHipster 7.0.0 and then modified.
+This application was generated using JHipster 7.0.0 and then modified for the McShare Backend test.

 This Application can be run with the ./mvnw command on windows if you have all the dependencies (maven, node js, Java, etc) installed.